CodeBear801/tech_summary/tech-summary/tools/kafka/notes_from_jay_kreps_realtime_logs.md

-# notes about real time logs by Jay Kreps
+# Notes about real time logs by Jay Kreps

 ## logs
 - what is log